DevShubam/emergency-kits/README.md

 The details below can be used to sign in to your Bitwarden account.

 What to do with this document:
-1. Store this document on an external drive or (cloud) storage location, USB key, etc.
+1. Fill out the document
-2. Print out this document.
+2. Store this document on an external drive or (cloud) storage location, USB key, etc.
-    - Write down the Master Password.
+3. Print out this document.
     - Store in a secure place where you can find it, e.g., a safe deposit box.
     - Consider giving it to someone you trust.

 ## Account